w3c/wai-dynamic-planning/source/initiate/index.html.erb.md

 Create objectives in response to identified accessibility problems and organizational goals.
 Develop measurable objectives that address accessibility gaps within the organization's web content, processes, and policies.
 Objectives help to focus your team, clarify what activities need to be planned, define required deliverables, and ensure that successful delivery can be determined.

 Ensure that objectives have management agreement and support.
-This will help secure funding, align accessibility and business objectives, and reinforce your strategy.

-The best outcomes for accessibility come when objectives are aligned and integrated with the broader project.
-So consider objectives that integrate accessibility into existing project frameworks, production workflows, or quality assurance processes.
+This will help secure the necessary resources, align accessibility and business objectives, and reinforce your strategy.
+Also ensure that objectives help integrate accessibility into existing project frameworks, production workflows, or quality assurance processes.

 Examples of objectives might include: